 New treatments are critical to end the TB pandemic.
-The Stop TB Partnership's Working Group on New TB Drugs helps coordinate, guide, and accelerate the speed of worldwide development of lifesaving new cures to improve TB therapy.
-Track the progress of new TB cures with our interactive pipeline.Track Our Progress
+The Stop TB Partnership Working Group on New Drugs helps coordinate, guide, and accelerate the speed of worldwide development of lifesaving new cures to improve TB therapy.
+Track the progress of new TB cures with our interactive pipeline.Track the Progress

 An Urgent Need

 Faster-acting and simplified TB drug regimens are required more urgently than ever in the fight against TB.
 Today’s drug regimens, which take between 6 and 24 months to complete, are lengthy and complicated to administer, and can be highly toxic.
 Drugs to treat drug-resistant TB are expensive and extremely toxic.
 In addition, drugs to treat drug-sensitive TB are not compatible with certain common antiretroviral therapies used to treat HIV.
 Furthermore, all TB therapies must be available in appropriate dosage formulations for children of all ages.